ScreamZ/vue-analytics/README.md

   debug: true, // Whether or not display console logs debugs (optional)
   vueRouter: router, // Pass the router instance to automatically sync with router (optional)
   ignoredViews: ['homepage'], // If router, you can exclude some routes name (case insensitive) (optional)
+  trackPage: true|false, // Whether you want page changes to be recorded as pageviews (website) or screenviews (app), default: false
   globalDimensions: [ // Optional
     {dimension: 1, value: 'MyDimensionValue'},
     {dimension: 2, value: 'AnotherDimensionValue'}